Review: The Villas and Bungalows at Disney’s Polynesian Village Resort

 Fourth, at 465 square feet (the size of the rooms they were converted from), these Studios are the largest among the DVC Studio offerings.

 This is a mostly a function of extra width—about 14’ 3” compared to, for example, the Studios at Grand Floridian at 12’ 9” wide.
 About 50 square feet comes from that difference.
-However, so far as I can tell, much of this extra space is dedicated to the bath and hallway, rather than to the living space, which is wide but apparently short.

 It looks like the footprint of the old bath in the rooms these were converted from remains the same as the footprint of the new full bath, the connecting door and closet take up the space that used to be two closets and the coffee service, and the shower-sink bath and mini-kitchen take up space that in the old rooms was part of the bedroom space.